laravelista/Bard/README.md

 **But wait, there is more.**

 If you are using Laravel you'll have access to some *extra awesomeness* with convenient boilerplate that makes creating sitemaps a breeze.

+## Features

+- Framework Agnostic Sitemap Package
+- Laravel Friendly also other Frameworks friendly :)
+- Common Sitemap Boilerplate for Laravel and other Frameworks
+- Create Sitemaps
+- Create Sitemap Index
+- Return XML response
+- Get XML string
+- Input Validation

+**Everything is tested like crazy with PhpSpec**

 ## List of all poems